GodSpoon/doombox/.github/instructions/doombox.instructions.md

 ## Key Implementation Notes

+connect to and check a Radxa single-board computer over SSH using:
+- Host: 10.0.0.234
+- User: root
+- Authentication: SSH public key (no password)

 ### Hardware Constraints
 - ARM64 architecture (use appropriate packages)
 - Limited RAM (3.7GB total, ~289MB used at idle)